Saima-Chaity/MessageApp/README.md

 # Message-App

 This is a simple message application which allows authenticated users to send text messages and images.
-Basically, I have recreated the prevoius message application and handled the backend using Web Api, MS SQL sever for database.
+Basically, I have recreated the prevoius message application and handled the backend using Web Api.

+### Technology Stack:

+- Angular

+- Web API

+- MS SQL Server

+- Bootstrap

+- Github

 ### Features: